Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 3 Natural Home Remedies for Specific Tooth Issues

-For bad breath: Add 1 drop peppermint and 1 drop tea tree oil to your regular paste.
+To cure the bad breath: 1 drop of peppermint oil and 1 drop of tea tree oil must be added to your common paste.

-For dry mouth: Use a xylitol-heavy paste (2 tablespoons xylitol per ¼ cup) and avoid coconut oil if it feels drying.
+For dry mouth: Take xylitol-heavy paste (2 tablespoons xylitol 1/4 cup) and do not use coconut oil which may be drying.

 For canker sores: Skip the abrasive; brush with plain aloe vera gel mixed with 1 drop myrrh oil until healed.